Nergon123/Nergon123/README.md

 - 😄 Pronouns: Hehe
 - ⚡ Fun fact: People rarily live until 100 years

-None of my projects probably would be commercial.
+Probably none of my projects would be commercial.
 I think that money is not main thing in life.
 (I am struggling from that tho.
 People think that money not main thing until they met with actual financial problems.)